 This deliverable is structured as follows.
 Section 1 provides a broad overview of the characteristics of dynamic manufacturing networks and discusses their transition to smart manufacturing networks, as well as appropriate characteristics that are necessary to support manufacturing smartness.
 Section-2 describes an innovative reference architecture that supports highly complex and inter-connected smart manufacturing networks.
 This reference architecture constitutes the basis for IMAGINE architecture v4.
 Section 3 provides a brief overview of Industrie 4.0 and compares its requirements with architecture v4.
 Section 4 introduces the reference architecture for smart manufacturing as espoused by IMAGINE and describes its seven architectural pillars.
-It also presents lessons learned from previous architecture versions and implementations of the IMAGINE reference architecture for the various living labs, and gives examples and details from the automotive Living Lab.
+It also presents lessons learned from previous architecture versions and implementation releases for the i_platform.
+Section-5 presents the characteristics of customised implementations of the IMAGINE reference architecture for the various living labs, and gives examples and details from the automotive Living Lab.
 Finally, Section 6 presents our summary and conclusions.